fnumegha/BookLook-2/README.md

 As we can see, Logistic Regression seems to have outperformed the other classifiers with an RMSE value of 0.62.

 ### Conclusions
+In this work, we tried to show that hate is as powerful a signal as is love towards a particular commodity and helps tremedously in indicating an user's preferences.
+We adopted the Love-hate square counting method to prove this fact and the results confirm the same.
+All the classifiers used for final evaluation perform well, with Logistic Regression topping the charts.
+In general, an average of 0.6 RMSE over all the classifiers show that the method itself is quite valuable and reliable.

 ### References
 [1](http://proceedings.mlr.press/v18/kong12a/kong12a.pdf) Love-Hate Square Counting Method for Recommender Systems.